duplicati/duplicati.github.io/_posts/articles/2017-02-12-Getting-Started.md

 ## Questions

-If you have questions, try asking on our [live Gitter channel](https://gitter.im/duplicati/Lobby), or one of our other [contact options](../../getintouch).
+If you have questions, try asking on our [forum](https://forum.duplicati.com), or one of our other [contact options](../../getintouch).